 On April 30, 2020, two individuals filed a Consolidated Class Action Complaint in a lawsuit pending in the U.S. District Court for the Northern District of California and captioned In re PFA Insurance Marketing Litigation.
 Plaintiffs bring claims against Premier Financial Alliance, Inc. ("PFA"), an independent marketing organization with which LSW does business, for alleged violations of the California Unfair Competition and Endless Chain Scheme Laws and New Jersey Consumer Fraud Act and allege that LSW should be held liable as a result of its business relationship with PFA.
 The Company strongly disputes these allegations and has contested them vigorously.
-The parties are in the process of documenting the settlement terms, including preparing a motion for preliminary approval of the settlement, and the settlement remains subject to court approval, estimated at \$15 million as of December 31, 2022.
-The Company is not conceding or admitting any wrongdoing or liability as part of the settlement and continues to deny each, any, and all allegations of wrongdoing, fault, liability, or damage whatsoever that have or could have been asserted in the lawsuit.
-The parties are in the process of documenting the settlement terms, including preparing a motion for preliminary approval of the settlement, and the settlement remains subject to court approval.
+The parties have reached an agreement to settle the lawsuit.
+The Company is not conceding or admitting any wrongdoing or liability as part of the settlement and continues to deny each, any and all allegations of wrongdoing, fault, liability, or damage whatsoever that have or could have been asserted in the lawsuit.
+The court entered an order on February 5, 2024, granting final approval of the settlement.
+Absent an appeal of the court's order, the parties will proceed with administration of the settlement.
+The deadline for an appeal is March 6, 2024.